Follower Nodes

 /health,/health/ready, and the internal remote storage protocol; it accepts object requests signed by the primary node, then writes objects to a follower local directory or S3 according to the ingress target pushed by the primary

-The current internal remote storage protocol version is v2.
+The current internal remote storage protocol version is v4, and the current primary requires the follower to support v4 as well.
 When the primary tests connectivity and binds remote policies, it reads capability information exposed by the follower, including protocol version range, server version, object read/write capabilities, Range capabilities, compose capabilities, metadata capabilities, and the CORS contract required for browser direct upload.

 By default, AsterDrive runs in primary mode.
 It becomes a follower node only after [server].start_mode is changed to follower.